 The company's goal is to change the grower mind-set from short-term to long-term thinking.
 "For the customer, it's a simple formula," says Antonie Delport, managing director of Syngenta South Africa.
 "Profit equals your output less your input.
 If you increase the long-term output by more than what you put in [in the short term], then profit increases.
 With the data we illustrated that to the customer and the channel."

-In South Africa, Syngenta's model is to work through 12 distributors with approximately 140 agents to provide growers with relevant products, such as pesticides and fungicides, to help manage their crops.
+In South Africa, Syngenta's model is to work through 12 distributors with approximately 140 associates to provide growers with relevant products, such as pesticides and fungicides, to help manage their crops.
 In the past products were sold individually, with price as the primary competitive differentiator.
 But in 2005 the company decided to take a new approach to avoid commoditization.
 Instead of competing on price with individual products, the company wanted to offer proactive solutions designed to meet the specific needs of growers by region.

 "Farmers were bombarded with a multitude of generic products from which to choose without understanding how each product interacted with and influenced the results of preceding or subsequent products," says Linda van der Merwe, product manager overseeing the PotatoPack program, adding that a structured, holistic program would deliver superior results because it would take into account the interactions of the different products in the program over the course of the growing season.